CityScope/CS_cityscopeJS_Scanner/README.md

 ### Setup

-At first run [new computer or after `cache` or history removal in your browser, follow these instructions:
+At first run [on new computer or after `cache` or history removal in your browser] follow these instructions:

-- Generic table and LEGO bricks settings are under `data` folder in a `json` format.
 - Load `json` file using the UI file browser.
 JSON file should follow cityIO API V2 settings described here: https://github.com/CityScope/CS_CityIO_Backend/wiki
+- Example for table settings are under `data` folder in a `json` format.
 - upon successful loading of settings file your mouse will turn to point locator
 - locate the mouse on the 4 corners of the table's scanned section
 - select the top left, top right, bottom left and bottom right corners of the image (in that order)